syahrulrmdhon/projects-idea/idea1.md

 ## Requirements

-- PERN Stack (Postgres, Express, React, NodeJs)
+- PERN Stack (Postgres, Express, React, NodeJs) or,
+- Postgres Laravel/Symfony/CodeIgniter/any PHP Framework as the Back End and React on the Frontend side.

 ## Bonus (optional, but good to have)